-Some cities require green areas in densely built-up areas, and that they be planted according to square meter keys for conversion and expansion, with the aim of preserving or improving the microclimate.
+More and more cities, at least in Germany, are requiring a certain number of square metres of green space for new building projects in order to preserve or improve the urban microclimate.
 Too often the demand is perceived as annoying and then only half-heartedly fulfilled.
-A colleague from the greening industry reported that a large commissioned (not yet implemented) verticle high greening contract on a new building was canceled by the client the day after the acceptance of the entire new building by the municipal building authority, because the officials suddenly 'forgot' about the greening part.
-The cancellation was then officially signed and confirmed by the official as unessential and 'dispensible'-- a 'stroke of luck' for the client's wallet indeed!
+One of our colleagues in the building greening sector shared the following scenario that recently ocurred: a large commissioned (not yet implemented) greening project on a new building was aborted by the contractor the day after the acceptance of the new building by the municipal building authority, because the officials suddenly 'forgot' about the greening part of the contract.
+The cancellation was then officially signed and confirmed by the official as unessential and 'dispensible'-- a 'stroke of luck' for the contractor's wallet indeed!

-Such greening projects are then especially realizable when they do not result form anonymous regulations but are the will of the client (contractor), who will take care of the maintenance with passion and love.
+Such greening projects are then especially realisable when they are not the result of anonymous regulations but are decided for the owners, who will take on the maintenance of the greening with passion and care.